 The actual move was made on July 4, 1854.
 The women and children rode the canal boats on what is now Central Parkway and the men marched alongside under the direction of Captain Robert Moore.
 The procession was made up of members of the Turners, the Oddfellows organization, the Butchers association, the Bricklayers Society, and the Catholic Orphans Society.

 The parade became an annual event which, combined with a festival, served as the major fundraiser to ensure the continued operation of the orphanage.
 This tradition continued until 1960, when St. Joseph’s Orphanage again relocated to their new location, St. Joseph Villa in Green Township.

 The parade is led by a grand marshal selected for his or her contributions to the community.
 Parade entries include veterans groups, bands, civic groups, antique cars, local businesses and nonprofit organizations, and community members of all ages.
-Creativity is celebrated and encouraged through the Creative Parade Entries Contest.

 Steven Bloomfield & Ken Schon, Developers of the American Can Building

 Tim Jeckering, President of Northside Community Council, Architect, Northside Visionary

 The Blase Brothers, Shake-It owners, long-time promoters of Northside and Cincinnati music scene